 There are many types of paraprofessionals as well as responsibilities that befall the paraprofessional roles.
 After a while, we lose sight of what exactly the paraprofessional position entails.
-To further understand paraeducators, we must know what these terms are.
+To further understand the essential expectations for paraeducators, we must know what paraprofessionals are.
+Let's take a look.

 WHAT IS A PARAPROFESSIONAL?

 According to Google the meaning of a paraprofessional is as follows:

-Lately, the term paraprofessional has been deemed to assistant educators.
-According to this definition paralegals and paramedics fall under the paraprofessional umbrella because they are not licensed and work under a fully qualified professional lawyers and doctors.
+Lately, the term paraprofessional has been deemed to be an assistant educator.
+According to this definition, paralegals and paramedics fall under the paraprofessional umbrella because they are not fully licensed professionals and are required to work under fully qualified professionals, in this case, lawyers, and doctors.

 Many schools use the title paraprofessional for their educational support employees and in their job descriptions.
 However, according to the National Resource Center for Paraeducators (NRCP), the term paraprofessional was changed to paraeducators in 1989.
-The graph below, also provided by Google, shows us how the use of term “paraprofessional” has declined since the change.
+The graph below, also provided by Google, shows us how the use of the term “paraprofessional” has declined since the change.

 WHAT IS A PARAEDUCATOR?

-Anna Lou Pickett, the founder and the first director for the NRCP stated:
+Anna Lou Pickett, the founder and the first director of the NRCP stated:

 “Paraeducators support and assist teachers and other practitioners in various disciplines, just as their counterparts in law and medicine are designated as paralegals and paramedics.”~National Resource Center for Paraeducators